 Slow cooker Pork Tinga is an easy to prepare dish that is bursting with flavor!
-It’s one of my favorite dinners to make!
+It’s one of my favorite dinners to make any time of the year!

 Slow cooker dinners are the best.
 You set ’em and forget ’em.
 Your house smells amazing the whole day.
 And in the end your family is ooo-ing and ah-ing at what a marvelous cook you are.
 Oh, and get ready to jump on the Rick Bayless bandwagon again.
 Cause this dinner is rockin’!
 Lots of flavor, a little heat, and some creamy garnishes make for a killer dinner that will definitely become part of your recipe book for years to come!